lukerobinson98/Web-App-DevOps-Project/README.md

 ### Containerisation using Docker and clean up

-1. To containerise first make sure the dockerfile is saved in the directory
+1. To containerise first make sure the dockerfile is saved in the directory.
 2. Then run the command docker build -t image-name .
-3. To run the Docker container locally execute docker run -p 8050:5000 image-name
+3. To run the Docker container locally execute docker run -p 8050:5000 image-name.
-4. Make sure you are logged into Docker Hub and then push the image using docker push docker-hub-username/image-name:tag
+4. Make sure you are logged into Docker Hub and then push the image using docker push docker-hub-username/image-name:tag.
-5. You can then check the image has succesfully pushed by logging into Docker Hub and seeing if it is there
+5. You can then check the image has succesfully pushed by logging into Docker Hub and seeing if it is there.
-6. To test pulling the image from Docker Hub run the commands docker pull docker-hub-username/image-name:tag and then docker run -p 5000:5000 docker-hub-username/image-name:tag
+6. To test pulling the image from Docker Hub run the commands docker pull docker-hub-username/image-name:tag and then docker run -p 5000:5000 docker-hub-username/image-name:tag.

 #### Image Information
-- Image Name: 'web-app-image'
+- Image Name: 'web-app-image'.
-- Tags: 'v1'
+- Tags: 'v1'.
-- Docker Hub Repo: 'lukerobinson98/web-app-image'
+- Docker Hub Repo: 'lukerobinson98/web-app-image'.

 ### Clean Up Process

-1. To clean up unnecessary containers first run docker ps -a to list all containers
+1. To clean up unnecessary containers first run docker ps -a to list all containers.
-2. Then run docker rm container-id, replacing container-id with the id of any unnecessary containers
+2. Then run docker rm container-id, replacing container-id with the id of any unnecessary containers.
-3. To clean up unnecessary images run docker images -a
+3. To clean up unnecessary images run docker images -a.
-4. Then remove any unnecessary images using docker rmi image-id, replacing image-id with the id of any unnecessary images
+4. Then remove any unnecessary images using docker rmi image-id, replacing image-id with the id of any unnecessary images.

 ### Defining Networking Services with IaC

-- **networking-module:** Manages the Azure Networking Services for the AKS cluster.
+#### **networking-module:** Manages the Azure Networking Services for the AKS cluster.

+Please find the **variables.tf**, **main.tf** and **outputs.tf** files in the AKS-Terraform/networking-module folder of this repo

+- Input variables defined in **variables.tf**:
+    - resource_group_name: Represents the Azure Resource Group name.
+    - location: Specifies the Azure region for networking resources.
+    - vnet_address_space: Specifies the address space for the Virtual Network (VNet).

+- Essential networking resources defined in **main.tf**:
+    - Azure Resource Group: Created to group networking resources together.
+    - Virtual Network (VNet): Represents the core networking component.
+    - Control Plane Subnet: Dedicated subnet for AKS control plane components.
+    - Worker Node Subnet: Dedicated subnet for AKS worker nodes.
+    - Network Security Group (NSG): Provides network security rules.

+- Inbound rules within the NSG:
+    - kube-apiserver Rule:
+        - Allows inbound traffic to the kube-apiserver.
+        - Restricted to a specific public IP address.
+    - SSH Rule:
+        - Allows inbound SSH traffic.
+        - Restricted to a specific public IP address.

+- CIDR Block Configuration:
+    - Defined CIDR blocks for subnets to ensure proper IP address allocation.
+    - Used cidrsubnet function to calculate subnet address ranges.

+- Output variables defined in **outputs.tf**
+    - vnet_id: ID of the VNet.
+    - control_plane_subnet_id: ID of the control plane subnet.
+    - worker_node_subnet_id: ID of the worker node subnet.
+    - networking_resource_group_name: Name of the Azure Resource Group.
+    - aks_nsg_id: ID of the Network Security Group.

 ### Usage